dusty-nv/jetson-containers/packages/llm/ollama/README.md

 ## Ollama Server

-Run the local Ollama server instance as a daemon in the background, either of these ways:
+First, start the local Ollama server as a daemon in the background, either of these ways:

 ```
 # models cached under jetson-containers/data